-On August 6 this year it will be 67 years since the atom bomb was dropped on Hiroshima.
+On August 6, 2020, it was 75 years since the atom bomb was dropped on Hiroshima.
 Three days after that day, on August 9, 1945, a bomb landed on Nagasaki, leading to the Japanese surrender on August 15.
 (The official signing of the surrender took place on September 2, 1945).
 It was a war that cost Australians an estimated $74 billion and many lives.
 It is perhaps timely to remember this war and the part Australia played.
 We may think of World War 2 in terms of British and German involvement.
 We may also think of Pearl Harbour and Hiroshima.
 Not many people instantly think of the Northern Territory when the subject of the war is broached, and yet there are at least 800 war sites (air strips, ammunition depots and soldier tent sites) in the N.T.
-It is now 2012 - and 70 years since Darwin was bombed.
+It is now 2020 - and 78 years since Darwin was bombed in 1942.
 And the war was to go on for another three years Troops numbering approximately 250,000 were stationed in the Northern Territory at some stage during the war years.
 Many lives were lost; many young men were permanently scarred.
-Not so long ago, on a visit to the War Memorial at Adelaide River in the Northern Territory, in amongst hundreds of graves, I found a headstone with the date of a young soldier’s death the same as the date of my birth.
+Some years ago, on a visit to the War Memorial at Adelaide River in the Northern Territory, in amongst hundreds of graves, I found a headstone with the date of a young soldier’s death the same as the date of my birth.
 I have written that soldier a letter:

 To: Sapper J.D.Gyton, N202639, 23 Field Company, Royal Australian Engineers.